murrah/ColdDuck/README.md

 Here is a really quick video to give an overview of what ColdDuck does: [http://www.screencast.com/t/5p4JqbvNR](http://www.screencast.com/t/5p4JqbvNR)

 ### Installation
-1. Unzip / copy the /ColdDuck folder and contents into your ColdFusion webroot
+1. Unzip / copy the /ColdDuck folder and contents into your ColdFusion webroot (or a sub folder)
 1. Point your web browser at /ColdDuck/docs for the documentation

 I hope you find this useful and fun.
 Perhaps you might like to improve it?